barte525/short-tube/README.md

 If a particular film is already in the video_transcripts folder, it is not downloaded.
 The application provides the option to clean the folder.

-To set up the project
+To set up the project you have to have device with nvidia GPU and:
 1) Download the repository
 2) Have Docker installed
 3) Build the container using the command: docker-compose up --build